 Any insight would be greatly appreciated!

 2. I think if you take the mainstream economist idea, individuals and firms are always rational.
-Based on this, I would guess that the question they are trying to ask is how can individuals and firms be optimizer and take the best decisions they can without prices.
-And that, is actually a good question.
+Based on this, I would guess that the question they are trying to ask is how can individuals and firms be optimized and make the best decisions they can without prices.
+And that is actually a good question.
 The price in the mainstream economist view is more like a sufficient statistic.
-It contains all the information one needs to take proper choices.
+It contains all the information one needs to make proper choices.
 Without that...we could think in modes like the ones the USSR use to have.
-But they can proven to be highly inefficient.
+But they can prove to be highly inefficient.

 It seems to me that the Lange idea is in a way a socialist model but allowing for some sort of pricing in the economy but still these prices are highly influenced by the government decisions (for example, prioritizing stocks by the proper bookkeeping, etc.) and not by the firms just acting as firms that maximize profits.
 The information these prices contain is not entirely easy to understand.
 In that way the only way it seems to me that an economic system would be in the first best is if the central government has all the information, a lot of resources, is not selfish, and truly prioritizes well being.